danielarmengolaltayo/me/mirrors.md

 A yawn.
 An unexpected smile.
 A close look to another face and you will see your shadow moving inside the black of the eyes.

+> "You don’t need me.
+What you really need is a mirror.
+Because any stranger is for you simply a mirror in which to reflect yourself." — Kōbō Abe, The Face of Another

 The wind blowing in response to your silent inner thoughts.
 Good weather, good mood.
 Bad mood, bad weather.
 The intimacy of the shooting star or the flash of a lightning.
 The warmth of sunlight hugging your naked body when you feel at peace.

 The animals that talk to you and how you talk to them.